 - If in doubt, throw it out!
-But having said that, be brave about using food past its prime in creative ways.
+But having said that, be brave about using food past its prime--but not spoiled--in creative ways.

-This is not a plea to eat spoiled, rotten food--spoiled food should be thrown out, no exceptions.
+This is not a plea to eat spoiled or rotten food--spoiled food should be thrown out, no exceptions.

 However, be discerning in how you decide whether or not food is spoiled.
 If you tend to trust those Best By dates on food freshness labels, or see the expiration date as written in stone, then chances are you're throwing too much out.
 You can find ways to use food that's past its peak but not yet spoiled.
 Doing so is a fun challenge that will save you money and increase your kitchen creativity.